Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 There should have been total happiness and contentment.

-And I said, What do you mean by that?
+And I said, what do you mean by that?

-He said the very fact that citizens of the United States of America thought nothing of doing anything for themselves to protect themselves in the face of an oncoming storm that everybody knew was coming, and everybody knew was going to be big and potentially devastating.
+He said, the very fact that citizens of the United States of America thought nothing of doing anything for themselves to protect themselves in the face of an oncoming storm that everybody knew was coming and everybody knew was going to be big and potentially devastating.

-So he said, We had failure at every level.
+So he said, we had failure at every level.

-We had bureaucratic failure in Washington, we had bureaucratic failure uh in New Orleans.
+We had bureaucratic failure in New Orleans.

-We had bureaucratic failure in the state of Louisiana, and we had an utter failure of basic citizenship in uh in in the post-Catrina period New Orleans.
+And we had an utter failure of basic citizenship in the post-Katrina period in New Orleans.

 And he's right on the money about that.

-This is the United States of America, but we have created a population down there or did it.
+We have created a population down there or did.

-It's not just New Orleans, there's many pockets around the country where it's this way, totally entitlement-oriented, and they sit around, wait.
+There's many pockets around the country where it's this way, totally entitlement-oriented, and they sit around, wait.

-Government's gonna fix it for them.
+Government's going to fix it for them.

 This is what they've been promised, by the way.

-This is the irresponsibility, by the way, of liberal democrat leadership.
+This is the irresponsibility, by the way, of liberal Democrat leadership.

 They're promised they'll be taken care of.

-Republicans are out to destroy you, Republicans want to make you poor, Republicans don't care what happens to you, but we do care what happens to you.
+Republicans don't care what happens to you, but we do care what happens to you.

-Well, here came the bureaucracy, and of course, since the government happened to be led by Republicans, Democrats said, see, Republicans don't care about you.
+And of course, since the government happened to be led by Republicans, Democrats said, see, Republicans don't care about you.

 And that's not helping anybody.

-Uh I don't care what failures there were, and there obviously were massive failures, but some of those failures have to be measured against expectations.
+I don't care what failures there were, and there obviously were massive failures, but some of those failures have to be measured against expectations.

 We ought to pull out of Iraq.

-If you think pulling out of Mogadisha was devastating, and the idea that we should cut and run and pull out redeployed to uh Okinawa is I'm laughing, but the result would be devastating to us uh and our safety and security, but it would also ruin any safety and security the Iraqis have established, and you wouldn't hear the Democrats care about that.
+If you think pulling out of Mogadishu was devastating, the idea that we should cut and run and pull out, redeploy to Okinawa, I'm laughing, but the result would be devastating to us and our safety and security.

-Democrats are basically saying, screw the Iraqis.
+Democrats are basically saying, screw the Iraqis, except those 24 killed at Haditha.

 We're concerned about them.